 - Are you liable if they hurt themselves during the move?

 While the transition from renter to homeowner is filled with rewards, it comes with its own set of responsibilities.
 Budgeting for home expenses requires organization and some degree of restraint.
-It's also important to have money set aside for unexpected maintenance costs - just in case.
-Typical monthly expenses include:
+It's also important to have money set aside for unexpected maintenance costs.
+Typical monthly expenses may include: